centiservice/mats3/README-development.md

   version shown here is also the one used for building.
 * `allDeps`: Runs the `DependencyReportTask` for the Java projects (i.e., get all library/"maven" dependencies for all configurations)
+* `dependencyUpdates --refresh-dependencies --no-parallel`: Checks for updates to dependencies (not compatible with parallel)
 * `clean`: Clean the built artifacts.

 ## Development